beckn/missions/docs/starter_kit/starter_kit.md

 ![Core Schema](./images/schema.png)

-### Layer 2 Schema
+### Taxonomies and domain specific attributes

-Layer 2 Schema through taxonomies add domain-specific attributes to the elements of the Core schema.
-Also they provide a way to add additional network facilitator (defined below) defined rules to the Core Schema.
-It is achieved through definition of enumerations, required fields, allowed and default values, conditional schemas etc.
+Taxonomies and domain-specific attributes can be added to the elements of the Core schema.
+Similarly we can also add additional newtwork facilatator defined rules to these.
+It is achieved through definition of enumerations, required fields, allowed and default values, conditional schemas etc. Together these are referred to as Layer 2 config.

 ### Network Actors